x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * Make a ticket and list the windows version with the ticket, it will help me to work out a fix faster.

 # Compile DLL
-You can do it with the .ps1 !!
+You can do it with the .ps1 or manual wit these one liners.
 * output to working dir
 `Add-Type -TypeDefinition ([IO.File]::ReadAllText("$pwd\sl0puacb.cs")) -ReferencedAssemblies "System.Windows.Forms" -OutputAssembly "sl0p.dll"`
 * output to system 32